Plastics were a boon when they were first developed, like many technologies, but they have quickly become a plastic plague on the environment.

 For a material that is intended to be quick and convenient, there is nothing quick or convenient about the lifecycle of a plastic object.
 Plastic only spends a tiny fraction of its existence actually serving its purpose.
 The rest of the time it is a growing plastic plague threatening the health of the environment, animals, and people.

-Plastics are made from fossil fuels
+Humans make plastics from fossil fuels

 Beating the plastic plague